Jerc007/Open-GPGPU-FlexGrip-/README.md

 The **FlexGripPlus** model was developed in the CAD group of Politecnico di Torino, Turin, Italy and supported with funding by the European Comission through the **Horizon 2020 RESCUE-ETN project** under grant 722325.
 For more information: http://rescue-etn.eu/

+The Floating Point Unit (FPU) extension and op-codes were developed in cooperation between Politecnico di Torino and the Grenoble Institute of Technology.

+The Special Functions Unit (SFU) extension and op-codes were developed in cooperation between Politecnico di Torino and Universidad Pedagogica y Tecnologica de Colombia (UPTC).

 ![](https://pbs.twimg.com/profile_images/913684021040893952/GrLIBP1R_400x400.jpg)